 To hear these subtle adjustments, ensure that students are wearing their headphones.
 It's a good idea to toggle an effect on and off to hear the before and after states.
-Your students will adjust the bass for a male announcer, add a stylized delay with a slight echo, and adjust the pitch to change the energy level.
-They'll also modify higher frequencies using treble and add reverb to enhance a musical track.
+Your students will adjust the bass for a male announcer, add a stylized delay with a slight echo, and add power to change the intensity.
+They'll also modify higher frequencies using treble and add reverb.